-On July 10th 1971, 320 women from all over the United States met in Washington D.C. to found the National Women’s Political Caucus (NWPC).
+On July 10th 1971, 320 women from all over the U.S. met in Washington D.C. to found (or, perhaps in this case I should say, give birth) to the National Women’s Political Caucus.
 Democrat Bella Abzug and Republican Virginia Allen were co-chairs.
 Some of the more illustrious early organizers were Shirley Chisholm, Betty Friedan and Gloria Steinem.
 NWPC’s primary mission was to identify, recruit, train and support women candidates for local, state and federal legislatures, state and federal judgeships, lobbyists, campaign organizers and delegates to national conventions.
-At that time (1971) there was one female senator, Margaret Chase Smith (R-Maine) 15 female members of the US Congress and only 7 female mayors in the entire United States.
+To give you a sense of the times, in 1971 there was one female senator (Margaret Chase Smith, R-Maine) 15 female members of the US Congress and only 7 female mayors in all of the US.

 The Marin County chapter of NWPC was founded in 1972.
 Barbara Boxer, Beverley Savitt, Jeanne Wasp and Dora Knell were original organizers and Barbara Heller, Carole Dillon-Knutson, Sue Severin, Joan Thayer and Joan Lisetor some of our most active early members.

 From its inception NWPC insisted on a policy of “women only” endorsements.
 In 1996 the Marin Independent Journal took us on for that practice and we began to think seriously of “recommending” men when no qualified woman was in the race or if there were more open seats than qualified women candidates.
 We decided to implement this policy and continued to do so until 2010, when NWPC specifically stated in their revised by-laws, that men could not be “recommended” or in any way included in the endorsement process.